-During 2021/22, the Council had three grounds maintenance vehicles under finance leases.
+During 2022/23, the Council had a total of seven vehicles used for litter, grounds maintenance and trees under finance leases.
 The assets acquired under these leases are carried under the asset heading of Vehicles and Equipment in the Balance Sheet at the following net amounts.

-Asset Classification 2020/21
+Asset Classification 2021/22

 £000

-Vehicles, Plant, Furniture and Equipment 0 0
+Vehicles, Plant, Furniture and Equipment 129 0